ARMmbed/mbed-flasher/README.md

 optional arguments:
   -h, --help            show this help message and exit --tid TARGET_ID, --target_id TARGET_ID
-                        Target to be erased or all
+                        Target to be erased or ALL, also multiple targets can be given.
+Short target_id matches boards by prefix

 ```